 - Whiplash or alternative neck injury

-Poor posture working at the computer for a long time without taking a break to walk around and extend, or in general can promote upper back pain.
-Both muscle fatigue and muscle pull, which often result from poor posture, can trigger the discomfort.
+Poor posture working at the computer for a long time without taking a break to walk around and extend, or in general, can promote upper back pain.
+In addition, both muscle fatigue and muscle pull, which often result from poor posture, can trigger discomfort.

 What To Do About It?

-Generally, the next home treatments can help relieve back pain that is upper.
+Generally, the next home treatments can help relieve upper back pain.

 - Short-term rest